ankur56/ELFNet/README.md

 ### Data
 The QM9-G4MP2 dataset is publicly available through [Materials Data Facility](https://petreldata.net/mdf/detail/wardlogan_machine_learning_calculations_v1.1/).
 The geometries (xyz files) and energies of the molecules were extracted from the dataset, which were then processed using the scripts in this repository.
 ### Data Preparation
+1. Extract 'xyz' files of the molecules from the given link.
+Create two separate folders for training and test.
+Now, carry out the following steps inside the training and test set directories.\
-1. Generate a unique molecular orientation and prepare a corresponding Gaussian input file.\
+2. Generate a unique molecular orientation and prepare a corresponding Gaussian input file.\
 `python gen_unique_xyz.py "/wfx_file_directory_path/"`\
 The user defined string argument represents the path of the directory, where the *wfx* files would be stored.
-2. Run the input files generated in step 1 using Gaussian to obtain the *wfx* files.
+3. Run the input files generated in step-2 using Gaussian to obtain the *wfx* files.
-3. Generate requisite volumetric properties from *wfx* files using Multiwfn.\
+4. Generate requisite volumetric properties from *wfx* files using Multiwfn.\
 `./calc_3dprop.sh`
-4. Prepare training and test datasets.\
+5. Prepare training and test datasets using the property files generated in step-4.\
 `python make_inp.py "train"`\
 `python make_inp.py "test"`\
-5. Place the training and test datasets generated in step-4 in a directory of your choice.
+6. Place the training and test datasets generated in step-5 in a directory of your choice.
 Also, place the target labels (g4mp2_b3lyp_diff_labels.pickle) provided in the data folder in the same directory.

 *Note: For the sake of convenience, all the processing steps need to be carried out separately for training and test set molecules.*